jturco/arcgis_cdk/README.md

 * Enabling Windows Remote Management (WinRM) to that one machine can execute the commands

 A template PowerShell - EC2 Instance Prep file has been provided "EC2InstancePrep.ps1".
 Edit the following sections with your paramaters
-* Bucket name
+* Bucket name & Object Keys
 * License file name
 * IP Addresses of machines
+* Username / Password of service account

 1. Ensure the ArcGIS Enterprise Software has been uploaded to the S3 bucekt created by the CDK
-2. Navigate to Amazon Sysetms Manager -> Run Command
+2. Navigate to Amazon Sysetms Manager
+3. Chose the Run Command from the options on the left
-3. Create a new run command
+4. Create a new run command
-4. Search for the PowerShell Image
+5. Search for the existing PowerShell Run Document
+    * `AWS-RunPowerShellScript`
-5. Paramaters for Run Command
+6. Paramaters for Run Command
-    * This....
-    * That....
+    * `Document` - 1 (Default)
+    * `Command paramaters` - Copy the contents from EC2InstancePrep.ps1 file (updated with your paramaters)
+    * `Working Directory` - Leave Blank
+    * `Execution Timeout` - Leave at 3600
+    * `Targets` - Choose the instances that were deployed above
+    * Other parameters can be left as default
+    * (Optionally) COnfigure an S3 Bucket where Command output will be added
-6. Execute the Run Command!!
+7. Execute the Run Command!!

 ![arcgis_cdk](https://github.com/jturco/arcgis_cdk/blob/main/images/arcgis_cdk_instance_prep.png)